prasaar/aiwhispr/README.md

 Try the search on http://<yourdomain/IP Address>

 Some examples of meaning drive search queries

 "What are the top TV moments in Olympics"

 "Which is the best laptop to buy"

 "How is inflation impacting the economy"

+You can compare the semantic search results against text search results.